Edward Neuman: Awards and honors

-Neuman has received an award for notable and creative achievement from the Poland's Secretary of Higher Education in 1983 and was named the Outstanding Teacher in 2001 in the College of Science at Southern Illinois University Carbondale.
+Neuman was named the Outstanding Teacher in 2001 in the College of Science at Southern Illinois University Carbondale.
 Neuman worked as a Validator for the original release and publication of the National Institute of Standards and Technology (NIST) Handbook and Digital Library of Mathematical Functions.
 He serves on the Editorial Boards of the Journal of Inequalities in Pure and Applied Mathematics, the Journal of Inequalities and Special Functions, and Journal of Mathematical Inequalities.

 Selected works

 The most frequently cited works by Neuman include: